department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

    - [ ] And request to be added to the `adhoc-vetsgov-devops` group.
  - [ ] sshuttle
 - [ ] Contact CMS helpdesk on cms-team Slack for an administrator account on the [Drupal production environment](https://prod.cms.va.gov/) (SOCKS or VA access with PIV card required)
-- [ ] [Access to dev & staging for testing](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/5838) (SOCKS or VA access required)
+- [ ] [Access to dev & staging to be able to replicate the SSO piece of the login experience](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/5838) (SOCKS or VA access required)

 #### Onboarding for Helpdesk members
  - [ ] [Review the helpdesk Github repo](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/platform/cms/helpdesk).